-Item You Should Note.- The 10-15 year phasedown of the recapture tax (lines 16-18) only applies to the estates of decedents dying after 1976 and before 1982.
-For the estates of decedents dying after 1981, no recapture tax is imposed on dispositions or cessations occurring more than 10 years after the commencement date.
+Item You Should Note.
+The 10-15 year phasedown of the recapture tax does not apply to the estates of decedents dying after 1981.
+For these estates, no recapture tax is imposed on dispositions or cessations occurring more than 10 years after the commencement date.
+(If you are filing this form for the estate of a decedent dying after 1976 and before 1982, see the March 1997 revision of Form 706-A.)